College of Veterinary Medicine

 Admission and Application Requirements

-Students may choose any accredited college/university to complete their pre-veterinary coursework, however, choosing a major related to the student's interest in science and animals is wise.
+Students can select any accredited college/university to complete their pre-veterinary coursework.
+Choosing an undergraduate major related to the student's interest in science and animals is advised.
 The College requires all applicants to be within 1 year of completing specific required courses to be eligible for application.
-For a list of required courses, visit the website: https://vetmed.okstate.edu/students/pre-vet-courses.html
+Other factors can contribute to an applicant's eligibility to the Oklahoma State University DVM Program, so students are encouraged to review all eligibility requirements.

 Early Admission Program